 - Cruise cabins from 3146 to 3652, of which Inside (category Q) and Oceanview (categories H, I, OC-Oceanview Connecting – all are Porthole Window type).

-- deck plan 3 cabins information: the forward oceanview rooms are located near the ship’s Theater (show lounge), so noise during rehearsals or the evening stage shows could be an issue.
-Noise could also affect cabins from 3590 to 3610 (starboard) which are located underneath the Sorrento’s Restaurant and its Galley area (on deck 4).
+- deck plan 3 cabins information: the forward-location Oceanview rooms are near the ship’s Theater (show lounge), so noise during rehearsals or the evening stage shows could be an issue.
+Some mid-ship starboard cabins are located underneath the Sorrento’s Restaurant (on deck 4) and its Galley area.

 - The Royal Theater (upper orchestra level 2 of 3)

 - The Royal Esplanade (lower level) is a similar to the RCI’s “Royal Promenade” design concept of a shopping/entertainment district.
 This is a huge, 2-decks high interior area designed to resemble a street.
 It runs almost the full length of deck 4 (mezzanine level on deck 5) and has no natural light.
 There are lined-up multiple lounges, bars and restaurants (most with outdoor seating) and luxury boutiques and shops selling duty-free merchandise.
 The Royal Esplanade features impressive design and decoration (incl original artworks), innovative multimedia technologies, live music, fun demos, alcohol tastings, DreamWorks characters meets-greets, Port Shopping (daily talks on shopping options in all ports of call in the ship’s current itinerary).